markdthompson/marketplace_dapp_demo/avoiding_common_attacks.md

 # Avoiding Common Attacks
 The [SWC Registry](https://smartcontractsecurity.github.io/SWC-registry/) was consulted regularly throughout the development of this Dapp.
-Security was integral to the entire development process.
+Security was integral to the development process.

 My approach to development was to first develop the contract in Remix before bringing it into a Truffle project, compiling, migrating, and testing.
 As I built out the UI in Truffle, I would occasionally need to circle back and tweak the contract as the interface requirements became clearer.